What is the best time of year to sell a house?

 |Source: ATTOM Data Solutions|

-The highest-earning four months (April, May, June and July) saw nearly 15 million purchase transactions taking place during this period, according to ATTOM.
+The highest-earning months are, in ranking order, May, June, July and April.
+These four months saw nearly 17 million purchase transactions taking place during this period, according to ATTOM.

-June barely beats July for second place, with an 11.7 percent seller premium, up slightly from July’s 11.2 percent.
-March and April usher in homebuying season with returns of 8.6 percent and 9.2 percent, respectively.
-By September, seller premiums start tapering off, falling to 7.5 percent.
+June barely beats July for second place, with a 10.7 percent seller premium, up slightly from July’s 10 percent.
+March and April usher in prime homebuying season with returns of 8.9 percent and 9.2 percent, respectively.
+By September, seller premiums start tapering off, falling to 7.9 percent.

 “In general, the best time to sell a house is the summer.
-Conversely, that’s usually the worst time to buy, due to high prices and more demand,” says Donovan Reynolds, a real estate agent with Redfin in Atlanta.
+Conversely, that’s usually the worst time to buy, due to high prices and more demand,” says Donovan Reynolds, a real estate agent with EXP Realty in Atlanta.

 Seasonality is important